yusufkaracaburun/laravel-shadcn-starter/api/.docs/reverb.md

 use Illuminate\Broadcasting\InteractsWithSockets;
 use Illuminate\Broadcasting\PresenceChannel;
 use Illuminate\Broadcasting\PrivateChannel;
-use Illuminate\Contracts\Broadcasting\ShouldBroadcast;
+use Illuminate\Contracts\Broadcasting\ShouldBroadcastNow;
 use Illuminate\Foundation\Events\Dispatchable;
 use Illuminate\Queue\SerializesModels;

-class OrderShipped implements ShouldBroadcast
+class OrderShipped implements ShouldBroadcastNow
 {
     use Dispatchable, InteractsWithSockets, SerializesModels;